-1.5 Promoting critical thinking through inquiry, problem solving, and reflection thinking through solving, and reflection solving, and reflection solving and reflection solving analysis, or inquiry.
+1.5 Promoting critical thinking through inquiry, problem solving, and reflection thinking through solving, and reflection solving and reflection solving.
 The students are seldom given opportunities to communicate their learning using clear and precise academic language.
-The teacher occasionally The teach provides learning opportunities supports s for students to engage in problem solving, analysis, or inquiry.
-The students are given with oppo occasional opportunities to communicate their learning using clear and precise academic language.
-The teacher regularly guides and supports students in problem solving, analysis, or inquiry.
+The teacher occasionally provides learning opportunities for students to engage in problem solving, analysis, or students are seldom given occasional opportunities to inquiry.
+The students are give occasional opportunities to inquiry i The teacher occasionally The teach provides learning opportunities supports for students to engage in students a problem solving, analysis, or students are given with oppo occasional opportunities to communicate their learning using clear and precise academic language.
+Supports students in problem solving, analysis, or inquiry.
 The students are regularly provided with opportunities to communicate their learning using clear and precise academic language.
 The teacher acts as facilitator as all students extend thinking, and engage in problem solving, analysis, or inquiry.
 The students communicate their learning using clear and precise academic language.
 1.6 Monitoring student learning and adjusting instruction while teaching The teacher seldom checks for understanding during lessons and seldom makes adjustments to instruction based on students' needs.
-The teacher occasionally checks for understanding during lessons and occasionally makes adjustments to instruction based on students' needs.
-The teacher occasionally checks for understanding during lessons and occasionally makes adjustments to instruction based on students' needs.
+The teacher seldom checks for understanding during lessons and seldom makes adjustments and occasionally makes to instruction based on students' needs.
+The teacher regularly checks and understanding during lessons and makes ongoing adjustment to instruction based on students' needs.
+The teacher regularly checks and makes ongoing adjustment to instruction based on student on students' needs.
+The teacher occasionally checks for understanding during lessons and occasionally makes and makes ongoing adjustments to instruction based on students' needs.
+The teacher extends learning learning and makes ongoing adjustments of instruction based on students' needs.
+The teacher extends learning opportunities for students during lessons and makes ongoing adjustments to instruction based on students' needs.
+On students' needs.
 The teacher extends learning opportunities for students during lessons and makes ongoing adjustments to instruction based on students' needs.